Multi-Team Data: Growth Journey

 - Putting It All Together

 Select the Growth Journey tab to see trends over time to gain additional insights.
-This screen displays the average score across all teams for each dimension, sub-dimension and competency for all of the assessments completed within a selected time period.
+This screen displays the average score across all teams for each dimension, sub-dimension and competency for all assessments within a selected time period, using the end date for each assessment.

 In the Timeline (default) view, you can filter by dimensions, sub-dimensions and competencies to see each level of detail and the percentage increase or decrease between each data point.